Neutree/c_cpp_project_framework/README.md

 * `config_defaults.mk`: Optional, project default configuration file, the default configuration will be loaded when `cmake` execute.
 The format of the configuration is `Makefile`.
 You can use the terminal GUI configuration (`make menuconfig`) to generate the configuration file, the generated configuration file is in `build/config/global_config.mk`, then copy to `config_defaults.mk`.
 > Note: After modifying `config_defaults.mk`, you need to delete the files in the `build` directory (or just delete the `mk` file in the `build/config` directory) to regenerate, because the current build system will use the existing configuration file (`build/config/global_config.mk`)

+* `project.py`: tool script call entry, use `python project.py menuconfig` `python project.py build` and other commands to start building

+How to put the project directory anywhere on the disk:

+* Change the `MY_SDK_PATH` in `CMakeLists.txt` and `project.py` to the name of the environment variable you like, and then set the value of this environment variable in the terminal to the path of the `SDK`, you can change the project directory It can be compiled anywhere

 ## Store SDK and project directory separately